conradwt/blabber-using-elixir/README.md

     [:"dog@your_machine_name"]
     ```

-18. In the "dog" node terminal, execute the following with Elixir Interactive Shell (iex) to load the Babbler module within all nodes on our local area network (LAN):
+18. In the "dog" node terminal, execute the following with Elixir Interactive Shell (iex) to load the Blabber module within all nodes on our local area network (LAN):

     ```
     iex> :c.nl(Blabber)
     ```

-19. In the "bird" node terminal, let's execute the Babbler's start function:
+19. In the "bird" node terminal, let's execute the Blabber's start function:

     ```
-    iex> pid = Babbler.start
+    iex> pid = Blabber.start
     ```

     Note:  You should see this executing within the terminal for the "bird" node.
 If